Jerusalem Post hacked on Iran general's killing anniversary | Law-Order

 - United Arab Emirates

-Hackers targeted the website of an Israeli newspaper early Monday, replacing its content with an image that threatened a site associated with Israel's undeclared nuclear weapons program on the anniversary of the killing of a prominent Iranian general.
+Hackers targeted the website of an Israeli newspaper on Monday, the anniversary of the 2020 killing of a top Iranian general, replacing its content with an image threatening a site associated with Israel's undeclared nuclear weapons programme.

 Under its policy of nuclear ambiguity, Israel neither confirms nor denies having atomic weapons.